cookie98/AndroidApps/WebKitPlayground/blogpost/blogpost.md

 ## WebView Performance Test App

 To study the performance of running JavaScript in a WebView, we will use a hands on example.
 The Android app [WekKit Playground](https://github.com/divineprog/AndroidApps/tree/master/WebKitPlayground), demonstrates the programming techniques involved, and also provides performance tests.
-The full source code of the app is found on [GitHub](https://github.com/divineprog/AndroidApps/tree/master/WebKitPlayground), and there is also an [APK-file](https://github.com/divineprog/AndroidApps/blob/master/WebKitPlayground/blogpost/WebKitPlayground.apk) you can download and install.
+The full source code of the app is found on [GitHub](https://github.com/divineprog/AndroidApps/tree/master/WebKitPlayground), and there is also an [APK-file](https://github.com/divineprog/AndroidApps/blob/master/WebKitPlayground/blogpost/WebKitPlayground.apk) (debug signed) you can download and install.

 TODO: Insert screenshots.